The-Marcy-Lab-School/f23-winter-break-hw/README.md

 - [ ] css flexbox or grid was used
 - [ ] The code does not render unescaped text directly to the DOM (`createElement` or other escape method used)
 - [ ] `.innerHTML` or the `createElement/.append` pattern is used properly at some point in the project

+# Project Milestones

+In Code Challenge, we use the PEDAC process to slow ourselves down and plan before diving straight in.
+The investment in planning upfront ends up saving us a lot of time and headaches down the line.
+The same is true when it comes to planning a project.

+While each project is unique, there are common features of every project and we can break down a project into these milestones.
+Though the duration of each milestone will vary within each project, breaking down the project into these steps will help you stay on track.

+Day 1 should be focused on planning and setup
+Day 2 should be focused on

+### User Stories (Day 1)

+A user story is a description of what the user can do using your application.
+For example:

+> - A user can fill out a form to create a palette, selecting three colors, a temperature, and giving a title to their palette
+> - A user can view all palettes that they have created
+> - A user can delete a palette that they have created
+> - A user can copy colors from a palette

+User stories should be completed on the first day of planning and should take only an hour or so to complete.
+You can always return to add new user stories or remove/modify existing ones.

+### Rough Sketch of the Application (Day 1)

+You should have a _very_ rough idea of how the Minimum Viable Product (MVP) application will look.
+The key here is to know what key components the application will need at minimum:
+* What are the major sections of your application?
+* What static components will be there (navigation links, headers, etc...)
+* Will it need a form?
+How many inputs?
+What kinds of inputs?
+* What data will need to be displayed to the user?

+Keep this low fidelity.
+You can draw this on a scrap piece of paper with a pencil if you like.
+Just boxes with some scribbled lines for text will do.

+The key is envisioning what the application will look like with **little-to-no styling** so that you have something to work with at the start.
+Just like the user stories, you can always return to this to create a higher-fidelity design once the core features of your application have been built.

+### Github Repo & Vite Setup (Day 1)

+Once you know what your application will do and what visual components it will need, you can start setting up your project.

+* Create a repository on Github
+* Clone it down and create a Vite Project inside.
+Here is a resource for [Getting Started with Vite](https://github.com/The-Marcy-Lab-School/2-3-0-resource_getting-started-vite-vanilla-js)
+* Remove any unnecessary starter code
+* Set up the basic HTML layout of your page.
+Focus only on the static HTML components (`main`, navigation, headers, major `section`s, any `form`s you need).

+### Data Layer (Day 2)

+Dedicate an entire day to figuring out your data.
+This step will require a fair bit of planning as well.
+You will want to answer these questions at minimum:

+* What data will you provide when the application first loads (if any)?
+* What data will the user generate?
+* How will you structure that data?
+* How will you store that data?
+* How will that data be accessed?
+* How will that data be modified?

+Once these questions have been answered, you can begin building the API for your data storage.
+Create a separate file to handle all data-related functionality.
+Create and export your functions for creating data, reading (getting) data, updating data, and deleting data.

+Make sure to test out your data storage API by importing those functions into a main file and see if all of the functions you created work as expected.

+### Connect Data to User Interface (Day 3)

+The goal here is to confirm that your data storage layer is connected to your user interface layer.

+Use your DOM manipulation skills here to respond to user events, create new elements dynamically, and invoke your data storage API functions.

+At minimum, the user should be able to create new data, insert that data in the data storage, and see existing data.

+Styling at this point is not important.
+We only need raw data rendered to the screen.

+### Styling and Deployment (Day 4)

+Your data layer is working, your user interface can handle user interactions, and all of your core functionality is implemented.
+Now, it is time to style!

+When designing your application...
+* focus first on the layout (where will you use flex or grid?)
+* then make your font and spacing choices (keep it consistent!)
+* and finally, add color (keep it simple!
+Less is more.
+Choose a color palette and stick to it).

+In addition to styling, remember to deploy your application so that the world can see it!

+Use this [Deploying with Github Pages resource](https://github.com/The-Marcy-Lab-School/2-3-3-resource_deploying-with-github-pages) to help you out.

+### Additional Features

+Your project is basically working!
+Now it is time to return to the user stories, sketch, and data storage API, and add new features!